Cryptocurrency Addiction Treatment and Guide

 - manic depression;

-- in extreme cases, even considered suicide and/ attempted suicide; etc…
+- in extreme cases, even considered suicide and/or attempted suicide; etc…

 - Low attendance rates;